LODSContent/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 2 - Migrate MongoDB Workloads to Cosmos DB.md

     | Throughput (RU/s) | 1000 |
     | Clean up collections | Clear this box |

-1. On the **Collection setting** page, click the dropdown arrow by the DeviceData database, enter the following details, and then click **Next: Migration summary**:
+1. On the **Collection setting** page, select the dropdown arrow by the DeviceData database, enter the following details, and then select **Next: Migration summary**:

     | Property  | Value  |
     |---|---|